-Protect your home from the cost of broken-down appliances and equipment.
+Protect your home from the cost of broken-down appliances and equipment, especially if you don't have warranty on your goods.

 Equipment breakdown coverage can help repair or replace your appliances and equipment after a mechanical or electrical failure.
 But it’s not always cost-effective for every homeowner.